stormpath/stormpath-documentation/source/auth_n.rst

 We will now input these values into the Identity Provider.

-Step 3: Configure Your Service Provider in Your IdP
+Step 3: Configure Your Service Provider in Ping
 """""""""""""""""""""""""""""""""""""""""""""""""""

 Back on your Ping Application's page (where we previously downloaded the SAML Metadata), you will now enter in your Directory information:

 #.
-The "Assertion Consumer Service (ACS)" is the "Assertion Consumer Service URL" from the previous step.
+The "Assertion Consumer Service (ACS)" is the Stormpath "Assertion Consumer Service URL" from the previous step.

 #.
-The "Entity ID" is the Directory "HREF" for your SAML Directory.
+The "Entity ID" is the Directory "HREF" for your Stormpth SAML Directory.

 #.
 Click **Continue to Next Step**, then click **Save & Publish**